polymorphic92/PD-workflow/PITCHME.md

 Note:
 Here are a few broad recommendations for Optimizing Workflow and Tooling

-1 Do you think you can improve your work flow
+1 Can your work flow be improved

 2 Look for routine things that can be automated

-3 Are there any plugins that you are not using that could make coding easier
+3 Are there any plugins that you are not using, that could make coding easier

 4 Look at alternative applications  and decide if switching is the right move (for you)